-Formerly known as the "Red Folder," this online resource developed by the Office of the Dean of Students is your guide to helping students who are in difficulty and/or who are exhibiting worrisome behaviour.*
+Formerly known as the "Red Folder," this resource developed by the Office of the Dean of Students is your guide for what to do and who to contact in emergencies, crises, and worrisome or difficult situations.

-A printable version is available for you.
+Helping Students in Difficulty is provided in PDF format.
 A web version is provided below.

 Helping Students in Difficulty

 Contact numbers and a brief description of the services available to help YOU to help a student who is in personal distress are provided.

 If you are dealing with students in difficulty: